Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Acknowledgements

 \section{Acknowledgements}

-This work was supported by Guizhou Provincial Basic Research Program (Natural Science)(Grant No.QianKeHeJiChu[2024]Young166), the Special Natural ScienceFundofGuizhouUniversity(GrantNo.X2022133),the National Natural Science Foundation of China (Grant No.12365008) and the Guizhou Provincial Basic Research Program (Natural Science)(Grant No.QianKeHeJiChu-ZK[2024]YiBan027 and QianKeHeJiChuMS[2025]680).
+We acknowledge the anonymous referee for a constructive report that has significantly improved this paper.
+This work was supported by Guizhou Provincial Basic Research Program (Natural Science) (Grant No.QianKeHeJiChu[2024]Young166), the National Natural Science Foundation of China (Grant No.12365008), the Guizhou Provincial Basic Research Program (Natural Science) (Grant No.QianKeHeJiChu-ZK[2024] YiBan027 and QianKeHeJiChuMS[2025]680), the Guizhou Provincial Major Scientific and Technological Program XKBF (2025) 010 (Hosted by Professor Xu Ning), the Guizhou Provincial Major Science and Technological Program XKGF (2025) 009 (Hosted by Professor Xiang Guoyong) and Guizhou Provincial Major Scientific and technological Program (Teacher Fan Lu Lu moderated).